CyberHappenings logo

 Hide ▲

-Over 75,000 WatchGuard Firebox network security appliances are exposed on the public web and vulnerable to a critical remote code execution flaw (CVE-2025-9242) that allows remote attackers to execute code without authentication.
-This vulnerability affects devices running Fireware OS 11.x, 12.x, and 2025.1, particularly those configured to use IKEv2 VPN.
-Devices may remain vulnerable even if the IKEv2 VPN configurations have been deleted.
-WatchGuard has released patches and provided a temporary workaround for administrators who cannot immediately update their devices.
-The vulnerability is actively being exploited in the wild, and the U.S. Cybersecurity and Infrastructure Security Agency (CISA) has added CVE-2025-9242 to its Known Exploited Vulnerabilities (KEV) catalog on November 13, 2025, based on evidence of active exploitation.
+Over 115,000 WatchGuard Firebox network security appliances remain exposed to critical remote code execution flaws, including CVE-2025-9242 and the newly disclosed CVE-2025-14733.
+These vulnerabilities allow remote attackers to execute code without authentication.
+WatchGuard has released patches and provided temporary workarounds for administrators who cannot immediately update their devices.
+The vulnerabilities are actively being exploited in the wild, and the U.S. Cybersecurity and Infrastructure Security Agency (CISA) has added CVE-2025-9242 to its Known Exploited Vulnerabilities (KEV) catalog on November 13, 2025, based on evidence of active exploitation.
 Federal Civilian Executive Branch (FCEB) agencies are advised to apply WatchGuard's patches by December 3, 2025.
 The Shadowserver Foundation detected over 71,000 vulnerable devices as of October 17, 2025.
 As of November 12, 2025, over 54,300 Firebox instances remain vulnerable, with the U.S. having the highest number of vulnerable devices at 18,500.
+On December 22, 2025, Shadowserver found over 124,658 unpatched Firebox instances exposed online, with 117,490 still exposed the following day.
+CISA added CVE-2025-14733 to its KEV Catalog and ordered FCEB agencies to patch Firebox firewalls within a week, by December 26th.

 Timeline